Who can apply for a loan?

 If you’re looking for a loan to help further your social mission, you’re in the right place.

-Our regional managers work with organisations in England, Northern Ireland, Scotland and Wales.
+Our loan managers work with organisations in England, Northern Ireland, Scotland and Wales.

 We tailor the terms of each loan and we fit repayment schedules to suit the needs of our borrowers.